Elisabeth Moltmann-Wendel: Domesticity

 Between 1952 and 1972 Elisabeth Moltmann-Wendel had very little public profile.
 As a married woman, there were fewer job opportunities available to her within church institutions than there would have been if she had remained single.
 Looking after her infant daughters kept her busy during the 1950s and 1960s.
 There were frequent house moves in connection with her husband's career.
 During the 1960s she nevertheless found time to research and publish the occasional scholarly paper relating to theology.
-By 1970 the family were living in Tübingen: that was where the Moltmanns would continue to live for the rest of Elisabeth's life.
+By 1970 the family were living in Tübingen: where the Moltmanns would continue to live out Elisabeth's life.

 One morning in August 1972, she later wrote, Moltmann-Wendel's world underwent a 180 ° about turn.
 This was her description of her "feminist-theological awakening".
 It seems to have followed an incremental build-up driven by various articles that friends brought her from the USA, concerning the feminist movement there and trends in theology (and sometimes on both of these at once).
 In terms of the iterative deductive reasoning familiar from traditional German teaching methods, this new material seemed to turn the thought-process on its head, starting not from some theological premise, but from women themselves, including their societal contexts and their lived experiences.
 Suddenly Moltmann-Wendel felt that she was included in something.
 In terms of her own theology, from this point concrete life experiences - especially the seemingly trivial daily experiences of women, became the starting point for all her theological reflections.